esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 The benefit here is that your answer will be phrased in a way that fits your context, without having to specify this for every question.

 ### Use chat history
-With this chatbot the LLM can be prompted to generate output based on the provided input and context.
+With this chatbot the LLM can be invoked to generate output based on the provided input and context.
 However, what is not possible in this state, is to ask followup questions.
 This can be useful to refine the output that it generates.
 So lets implement this as well.

 ```python
 from langchain_core.chat_history import (